How A Low Housing Inventory Impacts The Real Estate Market

 As time progressed, some homeowners were given the choice to work remotely on a permanent basis.
 Many families chose to relocate to more affordable communities with more variety in housing options, land, space and proximity to family and friends.
 Small suburban communities saw an increase in population.

 Another major factor contributing to low inventory is lack of new builds.
 New construction plays a vital role in the number of homes that are sold in a year.
 Builders have struggled with unstable building supply costs and a lack of skilled tradespeople to build new homes.
-Permits for new builds were behind by 24% in 2020.
+Permits for new builds were behind by 24% in 2020 and have not yet recovered in 2022.

-The lack of consistency in building supplies and skilled workers made it near impossible to make a profit on entry-level new home sales.
+The lack of consistency in building supplies and skilled workers made it nearly impossible to make a profit on entry-level new home sales.

 With historic low interest rates, potential new homeowners are entering the market excited but finding a lot of disappointment.